Anil Agarwal's Volcan Investments dumps Jet Airways a day after showing interest

 A day after showing intent to invest in troubled Jet Airways, Anil Agarwal-led Volcan Investments has withdrawn all efforts in the matter.
 In a statement released on Monday, the investment company said that it took the decision to back away from Jet based on its evaluations and other priorities.

 "The EoI for Jet Airways by Volcan was exploratory in nature.
 On further evaluation and considering other priorities, we intend to not pursue this further," Volcan Investments said in its latest statement.

-Panama-based Avantulo Group have forwarded its EoI submission, sources told PTI.
+Meanwhile, Panama-based Avantulo Group has reportedly forwarded its EoI submission.

 "Three bids have been received but Etihad Airways did not submit bids this time around," a bank source told the news agency.